Loxocemus: Distribution and habitat

 It is found along the Mexican Pacific versant at low to moderate elevations in the states of Nayarit, Jalisco, Colima, Michoacán, Morelos, Guerrero, Oaxaca, and Chiapas.
 From there, its range extends south through Guatemala, Honduras, El Salvador, Nicaragua, and Costa Rica.
 The type locality given is "La Unión, San Salvador" (in El Salvador).

-Lifecycle
+Life cycle

 They are found in a variety of habitats, including tropical, moist, and dry forests.
 In Honduras and Guatemala, they also occur in dry inland valleys that drain into the Caribbean.
 Their diet is believed to consist of rodents and lizards.
 In addition, they prey on arthropods, such as underground insects and centipedes, as well as worms.
-They have also been observed eating iguana eggs, in addition to having been observed to eat sea turtle eggs and hatchlings when food in scarce.
+They have also been observed eating iguana eggs, in addition to having been observed to eat sea turtle eggs and hatchlings when food is scarce.
 They are oviparous, laying small clutches of two to four eggs.
 In order to consume eggs, individuals have been observed to wrap two to three loops of its anterior trunk to pressurize and pierce an egg before swallowing the yolk whole.